 The Nashville LGBT Chamber honored Bass, Berry & Sims with its Corporate Diversity award on June 4, 2021 at its annual Pride in Business awards ceremony.
 The Corporate Diversity award is presented to the corporation with the most policies and practices to protect and engage LGBTQ+ employees, clients, and suppliers.
 Attorneys David Smith and Zach Baumann represented the firm at the awards ceremony.
 The complete program was broadcast on Facebook, YouTube, LinkedIn.

 Each year, the LGBT Bar recognizes LGBTQ+ legal professionals under the age of 40 who have distinguished themselves in their field and have demonstrated a commitment to the LGBTQ+ community.
 We are proud to have our own Taylor Wirth included as one of the Best LGBTQ+ Lawyers Under 40.
 Taylor’s passion for the LGBTQ community shines when he works with firm leadership to make sure our workplace is inclusive.
-A direct result of this is scoring a perfect 100 for three years in a row on the Human Right’s Campaign (HRC) Corporate Equality Index.
+A direct result of this is scoring a perfect 100 for five years in a row on the Human Right’s Campaign (HRC) Corporate Equality Index.
 Whether it is his work with the Mosaic Institute, the Nashville LGBT Chamber, OutLaw organizations or the youth supported by the Oasis Center, Taylor’s impact is resonating in our local Nashville community.
 Taylor’s intellectual curiosity, his passion for his community and his proven ability to earn the respect of his peers are all qualities that set Taylor apart as one of the Best LGBTQ+ Lawyers Under 40.

 Programs and Activities